 This 3” foam is a great deal at Home Depot online.
 I ordered it and picked it up at my local store.

 I won’t give you a tutorial on upholstery, or making cushion covers.
-I found some tips online and sort of combined them to make this boxy cover envelope style so the cover can be removed.
+After searching online, I found some tips and sort of combined them to make this boxy cover envelope style so the cover can be removed.

-I don’t sew a lot.
-I can, but I don’t enjoy it.
+Because I don't really enjoy sewing, I don’t sew a lot.
 The cushion cover was a struggle for me, but I knocked out four of these covers out in no time.
 I inserted the thrift store pillow backwards so that the braiding won’t show through.
 It wasn’t till I got the fabric home that I noticed the gray shadowing in the fabric.
 I LOVE it!

 Storage Bench Seat made from a Dresser